22Neves/devsite-docs/guides/nuvemshop/payment-configuration-cho-pro.en.md

 4. Scroll down to the bottom of the page and click on **More settings on the Mercado Pago site**.
 5. On the checkout settings screen, enable the **Mercado Pago** option.
 6. To configure your store's payment experiences, click on **Configure**.
-7. In Mercado Pago Checkout, choose the payment methods you want to offer in the Mercado Pago payment environment, which can be:
+7. Choose the payment methods you want to offer in the Mercado Pago payment environment, which can be:

 ----[mlb]----
  * **Credit card**.
 Select the brands you want to enable in your store and also indicate the **maximum number of installments to be allowed for purchases in installments**.